AlexCharlton/glls/README.md

 See the example [exports.scm](https://github.com/AlexCharlton/glls/blob/master/examples/exports.scm) to see this in action.

 ### Automatic render functions
-By using the `glls-render` module, you can have glls automatically generate a function that will render an object with your glls shader. `glls-render` exports a new `define-pipeline` that defines a set of functions used for rendering and managing the objects that will be rendered. `glls-render` should not be used with the `glls` module: It reexports everything that you need from `glls`.
+By using the `glls-render` module, you can have glls automatically generate functions that will render an object with your glls pipeline. `glls-render` wraps `define-pipeline` so that it also defines a set of functions used for rendering and managing the *renderable* objects that are specific to that pipeline: one to create them, several to render them, and others to manipulate them. `glls-render` should not be used with the `glls` module: It reexports everything that you need from `glls`.

 Recalling `define-pipeline`:

     (define-pipeline PIPELINE-NAME .
 SHADERS)

-There is one difference that you need to know when calling `glls-render`’s `define-pipeline`: All shaders must include a list of the shader’s uniforms since the uniforms are the important information needed to derive rendering functions.
+There is one difference with `glls-render`’s `define-pipeline`: All shaders must include a list of the shader’s uniforms since the uniforms are the important information needed to derive rendering functions.
 This means that if you previously define some shaders (for example: `my-vertex-shader` and `my-fragment-shader`) and you wish to combine them in a pipeline, you *must* include the uniforms in the pipeline definition.
 This is done with a list that takes the form `(SHADER uniform: [UNIFORM] ...)`.
 This list must be present even if the shader does not use any uniforms.
 For example:

     (define-pipeline my-pipeline
       (my-vertex-shader uniform: mvp-matrix inverse-transpose-matrix)